MPOcanes/MPO624-2018/COMPUTER_SETUP_INSTRUCTIONS.md

       - Perhaps make a simple web page cover for your repo, using GitHub Pages
       - Perhaps study the repository game: https://learngitbranching.js.org/
          - git is a **minimum** set of rules needed for peers to collaborate on a thing.
 It's a fundamental aspect of group existence!
 Well worth the attention.
-You can do all our stuff more visually, from the client, but the git command lines show the bare bones behind it.
+You can do all our stuff more visually, from the desktop client (app), but the git command lines show the bare bones behind it.
       - If you like, dig into the deeper training https://services.github.com/on-demand/

    - #### Test: Your first Fork and Pull Request (PR) (our first collaboration!)